 Ducky had several “spells” that he could cast from the book with trigger words.
 Several of them started with Abraca-, like Abracapiano, which would summon a piano above the head of his hapless target that would then come crashing down onto it.
 Knocking over his book, or the duck himself, was a crime punishable by piano.
 There were a few other spells, but I don’t remember them.
 The key point is that this was arcane magic, and he basically became the second in command of the plushies this way.
 (There was also a divine magic user (Ally) within our plushies, but we will get to her in some future week.)
 He does need the spellbook to cast his spells though, which I guess makes him more of a wizard than a sorcerer.
 He hasn’t really needed to cast anything since I moved out though, since I no longer animate any of them besides Tigey.

 Being a rubber duck, he is very light and floats on water — he’s joined me in the bath a couple times in the distant past (mostly when I’ve felt that he needed a bath, or wanted to feel cute and young), though he usually just had to glare at me a bit and I’d then put him awkwardly aside on the edge of the tub.
 An event that sticks out with me though is that I almost lost him in a departmental store one time, as I had on a jacket with an inside pocket and had brought both Tigey and Ducky along with me as my parents dragged us shopping.
 Ducky was on top of Tigey in the pocket, and he actually dropped out onto the floor due to all the jostling.
 I almost missed him, but something compelled me to turn around and I saw him sitting there on the ground glaring up at me, so I retrieved him and hoped that the store security cameras wouldn’t think I was shoplifting.
-That close shave made me seriously reconsider whether it was safe and necessary to bring Ducky along with me on trips or not.
+That close shave made me seriously reconsider whether it was safe and necessary to bring Ducky along with me on trips or not, and these days he generally remains at home even if I bring Tigey along.

 I had another good 7/7 streak of dream journal entries this week.
 I think at this point this might be the longest active streak I’ve ever had, and this is probably thanks in no small part to this blog (and me wanting to have dreams to write down for my readers).
 As well, I made a change on Saturday night that has helped immensely — I usually just tried to remember the dreams until I could get up and get to my PC to type it all out in a dreams.txt file, but I’ve found that even the act of getting up (and especially if I needed to them visit the washroom first) would risk erasing some of the memories and leaving me feeling very frustrated.
 I also sometimes was just too lazy to get up and write it down when it was 5 am, and I’d occasionally lose dream memories that way too.